sophiemiddleton/Tutorial/AllInOne/doc/Interactive.md

 ### Step 5
-In this step muse delegates building the code to [scons](https://mu2ewiki.fnal.gov/wiki/Scons), which is one of several build systems used by the software community.
+In this step muse delegates building the code to [scons](https://mu2ewiki.fnal.gov/wiki/Scons), which is the build systems chosen by Mu2e.
-Mu2e has configured scons so that it will descend through the directory Tutorial and find every file named SConscript.
+We have configured scons so that it will descend through the directory Tutorial and find every file named SConscript.
 Those files contain the rules to compile and link all of the source files in their area.
 Scons then does the build according to those rules.
 In this case it found one file to build, Tutorial/AllInOne/src/All01_module.cc .
 Because the filename contains the string _module, scons built this file following the rules to make an art module plugin.